How Islay’s weather influences Kilchoman Single Malt Scotch WhiskySeptember 11, 2018

 Rain, wind, barley and geese

-As the old saying goes, ‘today’s rain is tomorrow’s whisky’ and with eight distilleries and an average of 191 days of rain each year it shouldn’t come as a surprise to know that Islay has plenty of whisky.
+As the old saying goes, ‘today’s rain is tomorrow’s whisky’ and with nine working distilleries and an average of 191 days of rain each year it shouldn’t come as a surprise to know that Islay has plenty of whisky!

 Whilst the rain might provide us with something no distillery can do without; water, it poses an unpredictable challenge to our farmers.
 That said, there is little we can do to control the weather, a more direct worry is the 40 – 50,000 migrating geese which winter on Islay every year.
 Farmers, us included, must protect their seed from the hungry geese, waiting until they leave in mid-April before sowing our barley, 1-2 months behind mainland farmers.
 This has the knock-on effect of a late harvest, leaving us exposed to deteriorating early autumn weather as we wait for the barley to ripen.